weifengsiew/Machine-Learning-Pipeline-Hotel-No-Shows/README.md

 See [`notebooks/final_results.ipynb`](notebooks/final_results.ipynb) for multiple candidate pipelines compared.

+Note: a scikit-learn pipeline is composed of a preprocessor, which feeds engineered and preprocessed features to a machine learning model with specific hyperparameters to make a prediction.

 ### Final Results

 The calibrated pipeline was evaluated on the test set (20%).